1. Create a VM

 sudo ufw --force enable

-sudo systemctl enable --now parallaize.service
+sudo systemctl restart parallaize.service

 curl http://127.0.0.1:3000/api/health